Changissnz/nu_merchant_principal/README.md

 would first hypothesize what the influencer function $F_{inf}$ is for each of argument $B$'s constituents.
 Using the hypothesis of
-$F_{inf}$, $P_A$ hypothesizes what the effects of each constituent are, and these effect values are what $P_A$ bases its expectations on in its outcome engineering.
+$F_{inf}$, $P_A$ hypothesizes what the effects of each constituent are, and these effect values are what $P_A$ bases their expectations on in their outcome engineering.
 For an argument of $n$ constituents, there are $q \leq 2^{2n}$ possible outcomes at most.
 From a numerical perspective, the adversary $P_A$'s objective is the greatest positive gap in effect value between themself and the possessor of the